Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae

 \section{Simulation setup}

 We perform two-dimensional axisymmetric $(r,\theta)$ radiation-hydrodynamic simulations using the code RJET.
 This code is built on top of JET \citep{Duffell11,Duffell2013}, which is a finite-volume hydrodynamic code using a spherical mesh with each radial wedge moving radially with the flow, making it ideal for modeling explosive events. \citet{Calderon2021,Caldron2024} developed a radiation treatment and coupling module for JET based on the mixed-frame formulation \citep{Krumholz2007} under the gray flux-limited diffusion (FLD) approximation \citep{alme1973}.
 Radiation quantities were linearized and updated implicitly, alleviating the constraints on the timestep.
 In this work, we further developed RJET by implementing a non-linear Newton-Raphson solver for radiation quantities, general equation of state (EOS) and opacities, and modifications to timestep and mesh (de-)refinement controls.
-Specifically, for LRNe, we use an EOS that takes into account hydrogen ionization and recombination.
-A more realistic EOS is possible, but as we argue below, the effects of helium ionization are largely degenerate with the uncertain initial thermal state of the ejecta.
-We use analytic opacities that incorporate Kramers, Thomson scattering, H$^-$, molecules, and dust.
-Details of the code, basic checks, validation, and resolution study are given in the Appendix~\ref{app:code}.
+Specifically, for LRNe, we use an EOS that takes into account hydrogen and helium ionization and recombination as well as molecular hydrogen.
+We use analytic and tabulated opacities that incorporate Kramers, Thomson scattering, H$^-$, molecules, and dust.
+Details of the code, basic checks, validation, and resolution study are given in Appendix~\ref{app:code}.
 In the rest of this Section, we discuss initial conditions for our simulations.